 - drinking too much alcohol

 - low self-esteem

-In some cases, where lifestyle or psychological problems don't seem to be responsible, the symptoms of the "male menopause" may be the result of hypogonadism, where the testes produce few or no hormones.
+In some cases, where lifestyle or psychological problems do not seem to be responsible, the symptoms of the "male menopause" may be the result of hypogonadism, where the testes produce few or no hormones.

 Hypogonadism is sometimes present from birth, which can cause symptoms like delayed puberty ↗ and small testes.

 This is known as late-onset hypogonadism and can cause the "male menopause" symptoms.

 But this is an uncommon and specific medical condition that's not a normal part of ageing.

 A diagnosis of late-onset hypogonadism can usually be made based on your symptoms and the results of blood tests ↗ used to measure your testosterone levels.